LibrePDF/OpenPDF/openpdf-html/README.md

 Contributions are welcome!
 Feel free to submit issues, pull requests, or ideas to help improve HTML and CSS support in OpenPDF.

+## History

+OpenPDF-html is a fork of [Flying Saucer](https://github.com/flyingsaucerproject/flyingsaucer)  and is used in accordance with the license https://github.com/flyingsaucerproject/flyingsaucer/blob/main/LICENSE-LGPL-2.1.txt